From the Villages with Fortified Churches in Transylvania World Heritage inscription:

 The fourth village in this list is found within the county of Brasov: Prejmer.
 The Prejmer fortified church is the main structure that is recognized by UNESCO, which was once a Roman Catholic church that was converted into a Lutheran church during the Reformation.

 Next on the list of villages with fortified churches in Transylvania is Saschiz.
 It belongs to the Mures county in Romania.
-The Saschiz Fortified Church, Saschiz Peasant Citadel and its surround villages form part of the UNESCO property in Transylvania.
+The Saschiz Fortified Church, Saschiz Peasant Citadel and its surrounding villages form part of the UNESCO property in Transylvania.

 Meanwhile, completing the list of villages and fortified churches in Transylvania that make up the UNESCO site are the villages of Valea Viilor and Viscri.
 The Valea Viilor fortified church and Viscri fortified church are the most notable attractions that are recognized by UNESCO within these said villages.